Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Results and Discussion Contd.

-\textbf{Selected images for the $k$-shot ablation.} Figure~\ref{fig:A_FSIG_targets} shows representative training images for ablating the number of shots \(k\in\{1,5,10\}\) per target domain in Table~ .
+\textbf{Selected images for the $k$-shot ablation.} Figure~\ref{fig:A_FSIG_targets} shows representative training images for ablating the number of shots \(k\in\{1,5,10\}\) per target domain in Table~\ref{tab:4_kshot_fid}.

 \textbf{Global Details.} We include details of \texttt{Uni-DAD}, DMD2-FT, and CRDI~\cite{cao2024few}.
 All models are trained with image size $256 \times 256$ and each dataset is resized from $1024 \times 1024$ to this resolution for training.
 Since the Inception network expects $299 \times 299$ input images for FID calculation, following common practice, we adopt the $1024 \to 256 \to 299$ resizing pipeline for consistency of evaluation with prior work~\cite{cao2024few}.
-We report the best FID\footnote{FID code taken from https://github.com/bioinf-jku/TTUR} observed during training over 20K iterations and its corresponding Intra-LPIPS\footnote{Intra-LPIPS code taken from https://github.com/YuCao16/CRDI}.
+We report the best FID\footnote{FID: \url{https://github.com/bioinf-jku/TTUR}} observed during training over 20K iterations and its corresponding Intra-LPIPS\footnote{Intra-LPIPS: \url{https://github.com/YuCao16/CRDI}}.

 \textbf{\texttt{Uni-DAD} Training.} Training is conducted over one 80GB H100 GPU for 2 to 3 hours~\ref{tab:A_Compute_cost}.
 When using $e^{\text{trg}}$, We set $a=0.25$ for close domains (Babies, Sunglasses), and $a=0.75$ for distant ones (MetFaces, Cats).
 Furthermore, we set $\lambda_{\text{GAN}}^{G}=0.01$ and $\lambda_{\text{GAN}}^{D}=0.03$ for all experiments.
 All experiments are performed with $\text{NFE}=3$ unless specified otherwise.
 The generator update ratio is set to 5.
 For the multi-head GAN discriminator, for each feature map of dimension $C \times H \times W$, we apply a single $1\times1$ convolution to project the $C$ channels to a single-channel map, followed by a global average pooling to obtain a scalar logit.
 This directly aggregates information from multiple resolutions.
 For the single-head GAN classifier, we use a deep bottleneck branch based on DMD2~\citep{yin2024improved}.
 We use a batch size of one, mixed-precision (bf16), and random horizontal flipping augmentation.
 The learning rate is $2e^{-6}$ for all models.